chernistry/omfk-src/.sdd/backlog/tickets/open/14-context-adaptive-layer-for-user-specific-learning.md

 - Strategy 4 describes a **meta-layer** above any base detector:
   - uses sentence context, user’s history, and results of real corrections (accepted/reverted);
   - goal: reduce false positives and provide self-learning without retraining ML models.
+  - must learn from all RU/EN/HE layout combinations, including RU↔HE, not only EN↔{RU,HE}.
 - Architect spec: `.sdd/architect.md` — mentions event history and settings; this ticket extends that with adaptive behaviour.
 - Tickets 10–13 introduce new detectors and pipeline.